 Issue public statements only in an objective and truthful manner, and endeavor to extend public knowledge and to prevent misunderstandings of the achievements of hydrological sciences.

-Act in professional matters for each client or employer as faithful agents or trustees, and avoid conflict of interest.
+Act in professional matters for each client or employer as faithful agents or trustees and avoid conflict of interest.

 Build their professional reputations on the merit of their services, and not compete unfairly with others.